WDI-SEA/notes/08-cs/cs-trees-data-structures/readme.md

        6   12
 ```

+## Practice Problems

+1. write a function that counts the total number of nodes in the tree.
+2. write a function that finds the minimum value in a tree.

 ### Binary Search Trees

 The most common tree structure is known as a binary search tree.
 Each node has